On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 • playing with your phone

-• rehearsing each sentence before you speak (in case you get tongue-tied and reveal yourself as nervous or socially unskilled)
+• rehearsing words or sentences before you speak (in case you get tongue-tied and reveal yourself as nervous or socially unskilled)

 • staying close to someone you know